Mobile App Design

 Google launched the AMP project in 2016 and now uses it as an SEO metric to establish a website’s value to the searcher.

 But SEO ranking isn’t the metric you should be considering here.
-Your priority in app development should be in creating an attractive, user-friendly UI that just works.
+Your priority in Augmented Reality App Development should be in creating an attractive, user-friendly UI that just works.

 If the funding stream driving your app relies on advertising that links to external web pages, then you should be looking for an almost imperceptible cross-over from app to AAMP-optimized web page.